Don't hold on to a token of a relationship gone wrong — sell your bridal jewelry to Worthy.com and use the money for a positive new start.

 More ways to sell diamonds and gold jewelry

-If you specifically want to research selling diamond jewelry or loose diamonds or gemstones, there are some quality resources online.
+If you specifically want to research selling diamond jewelry or loose diamonds or gemstones, there are some quality resources online and in-person.

 If your jewelry is modest, there are other options.

 In my jewelry box were a couple of modest gold and diamond rings that a relative had given me when I married.
 Time to go!

 I did some research and decided to try to sell the rings at CashforGoldUSA and CashforDiamondsUSA (they have the same parent company), one of those places that advertise on TV.